-For this solution, we will deploy an EC2 instance to run a storage-intensive workload which is backed with AWS FSx lustre (persistent type) as a high-performance scalable storage solution.
-In the next parts, we’ll go through the architecture in detail as well as the deployment guide were listed in the upcoming sections.
-But apart from this storage solution can also be used for various use cases such as HPC (High-Performance Computing) workloads, Persistent storage for Containers, and Persistent storage for Containers, and Data lakes on Amazon Simple Storage Service (Amazon S3).
+We’ll use an Amazon Elastic Compute Cloud (Amazon EC2) instance to run a storage-intensive job, which will be backed by Amazon FSx for Lustre (persistent type) as a high-performance, scalable storage solution.
+In the next parts, we’ll go through the architecture in detail as well as the deployment method.
+Aside from that, this storage solution may be used for a variety of use cases, including HPC workloads, Persistent storage for Containers, and Data lakes on Amazon Simple Storage Service (Amazon S3).

-- For a new setup, the complete networking components will be deployed in the first place as per the architecture design.
+- For a new setup, the complete networking components will be deployed in the first place as per the above architecture design

-- A VPC security group needs to be created which will be specified during the FSx Lustre persistent deployment process.
+- Amazon Virtual Private Cloud (Amazon VPC) security group needs to be created which will be specified during the Amazon FSx for Lustre persistent deployment process

 - The required storage space is configured from the specific size availability of either 1.2 TiB or increments of 2.4 TiB

 - We will analyze the client storage processing requirement and based on this the performance tier will be selected where the details on it are specified below: